yegor256/blog/_posts/2014/sep/2014-09-09-restful-web-sites.md

   - how to build restful api
   - restful api
 categories: jcg
+jb_picture:
+  src: /images/2014/09/good_bad_weird.png
+  caption: The Good, the Bad, The Wierd (2008) by Kim Jee-woon
 ---

 Look at GitHub RESTful API, for example.
 To get information